mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 The flame chart revealed that 80% of the ray tracer's duration consisted of calls to [rand][rand], an RNG crate.
 I'd chosen rand because it had WebAssemebly support, and includes no calls to the standard library, which tends to cut down on `.wasm` file size.
 What I hadn't noticed until digging into the flame chart, is that when rand is in the WebAssemebly context, it makes calls out to JS (`crypto.getRandomValues()`).
 And the way I was misusing rand, it was making _a lot_ of those calls.

-You see, RNG is needed throughout the ray tracer, and I didn't know of any way in Rust to create a single, global RNG that every corner of the program could make calls to.
+RNG is needed throughout the ray tracer, and I didn't know of any way in Rust to create a single, global RNG that every corner of the program could make calls to.
 Instead, I inefficiently initialized a new RNG every time a random number was needed.

 This left me with two problems to solve.